heyPIAO/gis-spark/README.md

 # gis-spark
-Spark extension for normal spatio-temporal data
+Spark extension for normal spatio-temporal data analysis.

-This project aims to make the most out of spark framework for professional GIS operation.
+This project aims to make the most out of spark framework for professional GIS operations.

-Unlike the previous framework (like GeoSpark, SpatialHadoop, etc), we hope that the semantics of the framework is more in line with the world view of GIS.
+Unlike the previous framework (like GeoSpark, SpatialHadoop, etc), we hope that our framework's semantics are more in line with the world view of GIS.

 This repository is still under developing.